Budgeting and saving

 There are different kinds of accounts.

 • A savings account where you want to save money and do not want to take money out as often.
-This account may give you a higher interest rate, which is the amount of money you are paid for saving with them.

 You should talk to the bank in person if you can.
 To find out what questions to ask when you go to the bank, visit Scope's website.

-Read an easy read guide to banking.
+Read an easy read guide to banking

 Paying your bills